Bio-inspired decision making in robot swarms under biases: Methods

 \subsubsection{Simulation setup}

-We simulate a swarm of $N=100$ robots modeled after the Kilobot platform~\cite{rubenstein|ahler|hoff|cabrera|nagpal:2014}.
-The Kilobots are low-cost and small-sized robots that move at a speed of \unitfrac[1]{cm}{s}, rotate in place at \unitfrac[45]{$^\circ$}{s}, and communicate with each other in a range of \unit[10]{cm} through infrared (IR), and whose control loop operates at an approximate interval of \unit[32]{ms}.
-We utilize a simulation of the Kilogrid system \cite{antoun|etal:2016,ValAntTra-etal2018:si}, a customizable and interactive environment specifically tailored for the Kilobots.
-The Kilogrid, which comprises 800 cells, allows the robots to self-source options via IR communication and assess the quality of their opinions during exploration.
-In the case of synergistic bias, the proportion of cells of each colour represents both the option quality and the asocial dynamics bias.
-Therefore, when $q_a = q_b$, 50\% tiles are red and 50\% tiles are blue, and when $q_a \neq q_b$, the ratio between $q_a$ and $q_b$ defines the proportions of cells of each colour.
-In our experiments, we test three different proportions of tiles in the Kilogrid: 50\%A-50\%B ($q=1$, no quality difference), 52\%A-48\%B ($q=0.92$, small quality difference) and 55\%A-45\%B ($q=0.82$, moderate quality difference).
+We simulate a swarm of $N=100$ robots modelled after the Kilobot platform~\cite{rubenstein|ahler|hoff|cabrera|nagpal:2014}.
+The Kilobots are low-cost, small-sized robots that move at a speed of \unitfrac[1]{cm}{s}, rotate in place at \unitfrac[45]{$^\circ$}{s}, communicate with each other over a range of \unit[10]{cm} via infrared (IR), and operate with a control loop interval of approximately \unit[32]{ms}.
+We use a simulation of the Kilogrid system~\cite{ValAntTra-etal2018:si}, a customisable and interactive environment specifically tailored for the Kilobots.
+The Kilogrid, which comprises 800 cells, allows robots to self-source options via IR communication and assess the quality of their opinions during exploration.

+In the case of synergistic bias, the proportion of cells of each colour represents both the option quality and the bias in the asocial dynamics.
+Therefore, when $q_a = q_b$, 50\% of the tiles are red and 50\% are blue, and when $q_a \neq q_b$, the ratio between $q_a$ and $q_b$ defines the proportion of cells of each colour.
+In our experiments, we test three tile proportions in the Kilogrid: 50\%A-50\%B ($q=1$, no quality difference), 52\%A-48\%B ($q=0.92$, small quality difference), and 55\%A-45\%B ($q=0.82$, moderate quality difference).

 In the case of antagonistic bias, the quality is a number in the range $q_i\in[0,1]$ communicated by the Kilogrid.
-Given a percentage of red and blue cells, their distribution in the Kilogrid is uniformly random.
-All the cells, except for those at the borders (shown in white in Figure~\ref{fig:fsm}B), are programmed to continuously transmit IR messages containing their ID, their colour, and (in the antagonistic case study) the quality value $q_i$.
+Given a percentage of red and blue cells, their spatial distribution in the Kilogrid is uniformly random.
+All cells, except those at the borders (shown in Figure~\ref{fig:robot-fsm}E and Supplementary Figure SF10), are programmed to continuously transmit IR messages containing their ID, their colour, and, in the antagonistic case study, the quality value $q_i$.
 Both the Kilobots and the Kilogrid are simulated in ARGoS through dedicated plugins \cite{Pinciroli2018,TillANTS2022}.